learn-co-curriculum/react-forms/README.md

 Since `event` is being passed in as the argument, we have access to some of the `event.target` attributes that may be present.

-If we give our inputs `name` attributes, we can accss them as `event.target.name`:
+If we give our inputs `name` attributes, we can access them as `event.target.name`:

 ```js
 <input type="text" name="firstName" value={this.state.firstName} />